Amapiano

-Amapiano is a genre of music from South Africa that became popular in mid-2012 with an earlier regular occurrence on South African radio stations in the early 2000s.
-It is a hybrid of kwaito, deep house, gqom, jazz, soul, and lounge music characterized by synths and wide, percussive basslines.
+Amapiano is a genre of music from South Africa that became popular in the early 2020s.
+It is a hybrid of kwaito, deep house, gqom, jazz, soul, and lounge music characterised by synths and wide, percussive basslines.
 The word "amapiano" derives from the IsiZulu word for "pianos".

 Origins

-There is no single "true founder" of Amapiano, as the genre's origin is a complex and evolving process with many influential figures, but MFR Souls are credited with coining the name, and artists like Kabza De Small, DJ Maphorisa, Calvin Fallo, and MDU aka TRP are consistently recognized as key pioneers who helped define and popularize the genre.
+There is no single "true founder" of amapiano.

 As a result, there is ambiguity and debate concerning its origin, with various accounts of the musical styles in the Johannesburg townships.
 Because it has some similarities with bacardi house, some people assert the genre began in Pretoria but it remains uncertain.
 Various accounts of who formed the popular genre make it impossible to accurately pinpoint its origin.

 The word amapiano is a Zulu word that can be loosely translated to "pianos."
-The genre is mostly sung in one of South Africa's 12 official languages such as IsiZulu, IsiXhosa, SiSwati, Sesotho, Sepedi, Setswana, English, Xitsonga, Tshivenda, Afrikaans, or IsiNdebele.
+The genre is mostly sung in eleven of South Africa's 12 official languages such as IsiZulu, IsiXhosa, SiSwati, Sesotho, Sepedi, Setswana, English, Xitsonga, Tshivenda, Afrikaans, or IsiNdebele.

 Description

 Amapiano is distinguished by piano melodies, deep house, soul, kwaito and log drum basslines.
 The genre's sample packs often incorporate sounds sourced from gqom music.
 Bacardi, is often misperceived either as a subgenre of amapiano or having emerged in the 2020s.

-A popular element of the genre is the use of the log drum (an electronic version of the West African originating log drum), a wide percussive bassline, which was popularized in amapiano music by several producers such as MDU aka TRP.
-According to one of the amapiano pioneers, Kabza De Small, he asserts that:
+A popular element of the genre is the use of the log drum (an electronic version of the West African originating log drum), a wide percussive bassline, which was popularised in amapiano music by several producers.
+According to amapiano pioneer Kabza De Small:

 "I don't know what happened.
 I don't know how he figured out the log drum.
 Amapiano music has always been there, but he's the one who came up with the log drum sound.
 These boys like experimenting.
 They always check out new plug-ins.
 So when MDU figured it out, he ran with it."

 The use of an electronic or the log drum sound in African music predates amapiano although the contrary is often misperceived, and was possibly developed from the traditional or acoustic West African log drum by kwaito pioneer M'du (also known as Mdu Masilela).